AltCampus/flexbox/README.md

 In the last section, we have seen all the properties and values for the flex-container.
 We saw how we can align the items on "main-axis" or "cross-axis" and how to utilize the extra space inside a flex-container.
 Like flex-container, there are few properties for flex-items also in flexbox method.
 The properties that can be applied to flex-items are:

-`order, flex-grow, flex-shrink, flex-basis, align-self`
+`order, flex-grow, flex-shrink, flex-basis, Flex, align-self`

 ### A. Order